 - 3. Medical history - a.
 Donors should be healthy and give no history to suggest hereditary disease. - b.
 A complete personal and sexual history should be obtained to exclude as donors individuals who might be at high risk for HIV, STIs, or other infections that might be transmissible via gamete donation.
 Prospective sperm donors with any of the following factors should not be accepted: - i.
 Men with a history of sex with another man in the preceding 5 years. - ii.
-Men who engage in casual sexual relations frequently with different partners. - iii.
-Men who have injected drugs for nonmedical reasons in the preceding 5 years, including intravenous, intramuscular, and subcutaneous injections. - iv.
-Men with hemophilia or other coagulation disorders who have received human-derived clotting factor concentrates. - v.
-Men who have had sex in exchange for money or drugs in the preceding 5 years.
+Men who have injected drugs for non-medical reasons in the preceding 5 years, including intravenous, intramuscular, and subcutaneous injections. - iii.
+Men with hemophilia or other related clotting disorders who have received human-derived clotting factor concentrates in the preceding 5 years. - iv.
+Men who received clotting factors once to treat an acute bleeding event more than 12 months ago may be eligible to donate. - v.
+Men who have had sex in exchange for money or drugs in the preceding 5 years. - vi.
+Men who have had sex in the preceding 12 months with any person meeting any of the criteria described immediately above, or with any person having HIV infection, including a positive or reactive test to HIV virus, hepatitis B infection, or clinically active (symptomatic) hepatitis C infection.

-- vi.
-Men who have had sex in the preceding 12 months with any person meeting any of the criteria described immediately above, or with any person suspected of having HIV, hepatitis B, or hepatitis C infection. - vii.
-Men who have been exposed within the last 12 months, through percutaneous inoculation or contact with an open wound, nonintact skin, or mucous membrane, to blood that is known or suspected to be infected with HIV, hepatitis B, and/or hepatitis C virus. - viii.
-Men who have had close contact (e.g., living in the same household wherein sharing of kitchen and bathroom facilities occurs regularly) within 12 months preceding the donation with another person who has viral hepatitis. - ix.
-Men who have been incarcerated in jail (for more than 72 hours) within the previous 12 months. - x.
-Men who had or have been treated for syphilis, gonorrhea, or chlamydia, within the preceding 12 months. - xi.
-Men who have undergone acupuncture, body piercing, and/or tattooing procedures within the preceding 12 months in which sterile procedures were not used or it is unclear whether sterile procedures were used. - xii.
-Men who have received smallpox vaccination (vaccinia virus) for 21 days after vaccination or until the scab separates spontaneously and physical examination confirms the absence of a scab at the vaccination site (whichever is later).
+- vii.
+Men who have been exposed within the last 12 months through percutaneous inoculation or contact with an open wound, non-intact skin, or mucous membrane to blood that is known or suspected to be infected with HIV, hepatitis B, and/or hepatitis C virus. - viii.
+Men who have had close contact (e.g., living in the same household wherein sharing of kitchen and bathroom facilities occurs regularly) within 12 months preceding the donation with another person who has hepatitis B or clinically active (symptomatic) hepatitis C infection. - ix.
+Men who have been incarcerated in lockup, jail, or prison for more than 72 consecutive hours within the previous 12 months. - x.
+Men who had or have been treated for syphilis, gonorrhea, or chlamydia within the preceding 12 months.
+Deferral of donors is not necessary when there is evidence of successful treatment more than 12 months before. - xi.
+Men who have undergone body piercing and/or tattooing procedures within the preceding 12 months in which sterile procedures were not used or it is unclear whether sterile procedures were used (e.g., contaminated instruments and/or ink were used, or shared instruments that had not been sterilized between uses were used). - xii.
+Men who have received a smallpox vaccination (vaccinia virus) for 21 days after vaccination or until the scab separates spontaneously and physical examination confirms the absence of a scab at the vaccination site (whichever is later).
 The donor should be deferred for 2 months if the scab was removed before spontaneous separation.
 If the donor experienced complications from vaccination, he should be deferred until 14 days after complete resolution of those complications.
 If the donor became infected as a result of close contact with a person recently vaccinated for vaccinia, he may be considered eligible for donation if the scab spontaneously separated, if 14 days have elapsed since resolution of all the vaccinia-related complications, or 3 months after the scab was otherwise removed. - xiii.
-Men at risk for or having a family history of transmissible spongiform encephalopathy (TSE), such as Creutzfeldt-Jakob disease (CJD); a history of changes in cognition, speech, or gait; or history of exposure to tissues (e.g., dura mater grafts, corneal transplants) suspected of harboring a TSE.
-(See http://www. fda.gov/cber/gdlns/cjdvcjd0602.htm.) - xiv.
-Men who have had a simultaneous fever and headache or medical diagnosis of west nile virus (WNV) infection should be deferred for at least 28 days after the onset of symptoms or diagnosis or for 14 days after resolution of such symptoms (whichever is later).
+Men who have had a medical diagnosis or suspicion of West Nile virus (WNV) infection (based on symptoms and/or laboratory results or confirmed WNV viremia) should be deferred for 120 days after the onset of symptoms or diagnosis, whichever is later.